 Wessington

-Wessington in Derbyshire is situated two and a half miles N.West of Alfreton on the A615 Alfreton to Matlock road, centres around a wide green and it's old pub The Horse and Jockey.
+Wessington in Derbyshire is situated two and a half miles N.West of Alfreton on the A615 Alfreton to Matlock road, centres around a wide green and a pub called The Horse and Jockey.
+It lies surrounded by some beautiful countryside.

 Wessington was mentioned in Domesday it was called Wistanetune.
 The manor was owned by 2 Norman lords at the time, Walter de Aincurt and Ralph FitzHubert.